Tomorrow Will Be Different

 Tomorrow Will Be Different: Love, Loss, and the Fight for Trans Equality is a 2018 memoir by Sarah McBride, published by Crown Archetype, an imprint of Penguin Random House.

 Background

-McBride's speech at the 2016 Democratic National Convention included the phrase "But I believe tomorrow can be different."
+At the 2016 Democratic National Convention, McBride made a speech that included the phrase "But I believe tomorrow can be different."

 Contents

 The book is a memoir of McBride, particularly since making national headlines when she came out as transgender to her college while serving as student body president at American University in 2011.

 The book foreword is by Joe Biden, former vice president and later president of the United States.
 The text, in which Biden called transgender equality the "civil rights issue of our time", was widely covered after its advanced release in October 2017.